lauringlab/COVID19SequenceCompile/README.md

 Instructions for installing the command line version of Pangolin can be found here: https://cov-lineages.org/pangolin_docs/installation.html

 Note: This can only be completed using Linux or OS operating systems.
-(The environment.yml file to install pangolin requires minimap2 and gofasta libraries, both of which are only built for those systems, not for Windows)
+(The environment.yml file to install pangolin requires minimap2 and gofasta libraries, both of which are only built for those systems, not for Windows) If you only have a Windows operating system, you can install a Windows Subsystem for Linux (directions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10) which will allow you to proceed with the pangolin installation process.

 Pangolin can also be used at the following site: https://pangolin.cog-uk.io/